play-stm32/bootloader/README.md

 ### Power Up Board

 * Check the bootloader works well (green LED light)
+* Auto upgrade if card has `install` file in the root
-* Press KEY0 to upgrade (green LED dark and red LED light)
+* OR press KEY0 to upgrade (green LED dark and red LED light)
 * Wait

 ## Attentions